jWinman91/AI-OCR-Frontend/README.md

 # AI-Optical-Character-Recognition (AI-OCR) Frontend: Extracting data from images

+During my undergrad and postgrad Physics labs, I often had to manually read measurements from instruments, jot them down on paper, transfer them to a spreadsheet, and then generate plots—an inefficient and tedious process.
+Since I work in GenAI now after leaving Academia, I realized: Wait a minute... this can be automated!
+AI-OCR does exactly that.
+Simply take pictures of your measurements (or upload PDFs containing standardized numerical data, like financial reports), specify what numbers to extract, and let the AI generate insightful plots.

+This tool also helps break free from proprietary software silos in Academia, where measurement data is often locked into vendor-specific formats.
+To showcase its capabilities, I attached a demo video below where I measured my blood pressure throughout the day, uploaded the images, and effortlessly plotted the results.
+It can even be applied to financial reports.
+I’ve used it on my business accounting PDFs to generate histograms of stock buy-in values—showing how AI-OCR can unlock valuable insights from structured financial data.

 This repository is the frontend code for a tool with which you can extract data from images using visual LLMs.
 The backend code (using fastapi) can be found here: [AI-OCR](https://github.com/jWinman91/AI-OCR).